muppin/mastering-DevOps/Interview Questions/Manju_Uppin.md

 - write a command to mount a directory to path? sudo mount -o bind /source_directory /mount_point
 - write a command to see a memory? free -h
 - what is zombie process?  process that has completed execution but still has an entry in the process table.
-- what is load average?
+- what is load average? average number of processes in a runnable or uninterruptible state over a certain period of time.
 - once you trigger a pipeline, that should go and create an entire infrastructure in AWS?
 - explian me CI-CD part where i dont want to have a human intervention?
 - how do you test the code in jenkins pipeline? for java code.